dink42/Node-Express/README.md

 ## About the project

-> A node project from begging to more advanced.
+> A node project from beginng to more advanced.
 Forst Folder is about the basic of importing exporting modules.
 There will be howtos if you want to learn this as I push more to the project the readme will be updated.

 ### Steps, Howtos and implementations